Last Updated on by

 Because the reality is, people probably are watching you.
 The important thing to keep in mind, however, is that while they are watching, they most likely aren’t judging.
-It is human nature to observe each other, and I truly believe that rarely is the observation done with malicious intent.
+It is human nature to observe each other.
+But I truly believe that rarely is the observation done with malicious intent.
 Maybe the person looking at you likes your sneakers.
 Or perhaps they are interested in an exercise you are doing, because they are unfamiliar with it themselves.
 Maybe you look like someone else they know, and the resemblance is so uncanny, they can’t help but stare.
-Or maybe they are completely zoned out, thinking about their “to-do” list to complete later in the day, while absentmindedly looking in your direction (I’m guilty of this often).
-You just don’t know.
+Or maybe they are completely zoned out.
+I’m guilty of thinking about my “to-do” list to complete later in the day, while absentmindedly looking in your direction.
+It happens.

-IF someone truly is looking at you with judgemental thoughts in their head – and yeah, it does happen -well that’s their problem.
+IF someone truly is looking at you with judgmental thoughts in their head – and yeah, it does happen -well that’s their problem.
 Not yours.
-They probably do the same thing to complete strangers in the grocery store, parents at their kids school PTO meeting, people in the waiting room at the dentist’s office…you get the idea.
+They probably do the same thing to complete strangers in the grocery store.
+Or parents at their kids school PTO meeting, or people in the waiting room at the dentist’s office…you get the idea.
 That sort of judgement is most likely a reflection of their own insecurities.
 Don’t let that nonsense bring you down.

 3. The “best” workout is the one you will do.